Planning and building

 Essential first steps

-Planning permission and building regulations are the essential first steps if you are considering offering serviced or self-catering accommodation.
+Planning permission and building regulations are the essential first steps if you are considering starting an attraction or serviced accommodation business.
 Serviced accommodation includes:

 - bed and breakfasts